AleksLykov/client-server-userdb/README.md

 Application have client side (client folder) on ReactJS with react-router and Antd ui-framework.
 Uses axios requests.
 Application have server side (server folder) on NodeJS+Express.
 Emulation database - lowdb package.

-You can add user data - button "Submit your data" on main page You can view content of user data database - button "Browse submitted data" on main page You can edit/delete user data - appropriate buttons in front of the userData row.
+You can add user data - button "Submit your data" on main page.

+You can view content of user data database - button "Browse submitted data" on main page

+You can edit/delete user data - appropriate buttons in front of the userData row.

 Create and Edit user done using a modal window.

 ## Launch application